insurance 4 car rental

 Key rules, regulations and things to know

-Drive on the right.
-And make sure you park to the right, so that you’re not facing traffic.
+Drive on the right overtake on the left.
+Make sure you park to the right, so that you’re not facing traffic.

 Stick to the speed limit.
 Not only is it safer to do so, but it’s not unusual for Highway Patrol to hide in bushes to catch speeding motorists unawares.